hep-gc/cloudscheduler/docs/source/_utilities/schema_doc.rst

 * REF=(views/<view_name>/Keys/<key_name>)
 * REF=(views/<view_name>/Columns/<col_name>)

-Each of these reference (note the case of 'Keys' and 'Columns' which is sinificant) points to a synopsis location.
+Each of these reference (note the case of 'Keys' and 'Columns' which is significant) points to a synopsis location.
 Since synopsis can support one or more paragraphs, each of these references can be qualified with: